kleene-project/docs/building/introduction.md

 Here the [`FROM` instruction](/reference/dockerfile#from) sets the parent image of our "Hello World"-app to the [base image](/building/base-images/) that we created just before.

 All following instructions are executed on (a clone of) this base image.
-The notation `FreeBSD:latest`, follows the `name:tag` standard for naming docker images.

 ```dockerfile
 # install app dependencies
 RUN pkg install -y py39-flask
 ```

-This [`RUN` instruction](/reference/dockerfile#run) executes a (jailed/containerized) shell command that installs Flask and all it's dependencies, including Python.
+The [`RUN` instruction](/reference/dockerfile#run) executes a shell command that installs Flask and all it's dependencies, including Python.

 In this example, our context is a full FreeBSD base system matching that of the host.

-Also note `# install app dependencies` line.
-This is a comment.
+Also note the `# install app dependencies` comment line.
 Comments in Dockerfiles begin with the `#` symbol.
 As your Dockerfile evolves, comments can be instrumental to document how your dockerfile works for any future readers and editors of the file.